Evolving Language Models without Labels: Majority Drives Selection, Novelty Promotes Variation: Method

 This score is designed to penalize two distinct forms of redundancy: a high~$\bar{s}_i$ indicates conformity to the group's semantic average, while a high~$m_i$ flags near-duplication of another specific response.
 The score promotes both local and global diversity.
 Finally, we min-max normalize the scores~$\{u_i\}$ separately within the majority and minority groups to get~$\tilde{u}_i$.
 This intra-group normalization is crucial, as it ensures that novelty is measured relative to one's direct peers, allowing for a fair comparison of diversity within each group.

 \paragraph{Final Reward Mapping.} We map the majority label and normalized novelty score into non-overlapping reward bands.
-This ensures that the selection signal from the majority vote is always prioritized, while novelty refines the reward within each group:

-Critically, this structure guarantees that any majority solution, regardless of its novelty, receives a higher reward than any minority solution.
+This ensures that the selection signal from the majority vote is always prioritized, while novelty refines the reward within each group: Critically, this structure guarantees that any majority solution, regardless of its novelty, receives a higher reward than any minority solution.
 This maintains a strong pressure towards correctness.
 More details about the reward implementation are presented in Appendix \ref{app:method_details} \paragraph{Supporting Mechanisms.} To further reinforce this reward design, we employ two complementary mechanisms.
 First, within the GRPO objective (Eq.~1), we use an asymmetric clipping range ($\epsilon_{\text{high}} > \epsilon_{\text{low}}$) \citep{yu2025dapo}.
 This allows promising and novel solutions with high advantages to receive larger gradient updates, preventing them from being prematurely clipped.
-Second, we add a token-level entropy regularizer to maintain diversity during the initial generation process:
+Second, we add a token-level entropy regularizer to maintain diversity during the initial generation process: The total objective, $\mathcal{L}_{\text{total}}=\mathcal{L}_{\text{GRPO}}+\mathcal{L}_{\text{ent}}$, thus directs learning toward semantically distinct, high-quality responses while maintaining a diverse population of solutions.